camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 The `cockpit.login` plugin point allows to add your custom views at the place where the web app renders the login form.

 This plugin point is available for all web apps.
-Just change the conical app name for the respective webapp (`tasklist.login`, `admin.login`, `welcome.login`).
+Just change the canonical app name for the respective webapp (`tasklist.login`, `admin.login`, `welcome.login`).

 ## Dashboard